sebastianotronto/h48/README.md

 ### cube.h changes

+* better documentation: add parameter names, one-line comment for each function
 * prefix public functions with nissy_ or something similar
 * move() that takes a string (alg) as input
 * Add single moves and transformations to the interface? (performance!)